Gig Harbor Lacrosse Association (GHLA)

-- We field two teams in the Spring Season, a Varsity team and a JV team.
+- We typically field two teams in the Spring Season (depending on the number of players on the roster): a Varsity team and a JV team.
 Ours is not a recreational program; both teams are competitive.
 Playing time is not guaranteed.
 The line-up and amount of playing time will be determined by the coaches and based on the players’ demonstrated skill level and game IQ.

 Registration & Fees:

 - Fall Ball: There is no fee for Fall Ball, but in order to participate, players must be fully registered with GHLA and have a valid US Lacrosse membership.
 Fall Ball is optional but strongly encouraged.
 We find that the most growth for a player happens in the off-season.
-The Fall session is comprised of up to 12 practices in November.
+The Fall session is comprised of up to 12 practices through November/1st week of December.

-- Spring Season: The registration fee for the 2018-2019 season was $425 (2019-2020 season dues have not been determined yet).
+- Spring Season: The registration fee for the 2020 season is $425.
 Players can register without paying, but the registration fee must be paid in full prior to the first day of Spring practice.

-- October 10th: Orders & payment are due for Team Helmets & Team Gloves, as well as optional Team Arm Pads & Gear Bags.
-Items will be sold through our online store on our website.
+- October 2nd: Orders & payment are due for Team Helmets, Team Gloves, optional Team Bag.
+Items will be sold through our vendor's online store.

-- 12/1: Last day to register for Spring, and last day to place orders for Team Uniforms & optional Team Jackets.
+- October 31st: Last day to place orders for Team Uniforms & optional Team/Fan Jackets.

-- Last Monday of February: Spring season begins.
-Spring is our official season.
+- Late February/Early March: Spring season begins.
+See the team calendar for specific dates.
 Practices are usually Monday through Friday, 7-9 pm at either Gig Harbor High School or Peninsula High School.
 Games are usually weekday nights, coordinated through the Washington High School Boys Lacrosse Association.
 There will also be the occasional Saturday practice/game.

 - NOTE Regarding Spring Break: Our league is not a “school” league.
 There is no Spring Break in our league, and we do not take a break.
 Players are expected to participate during their school’s Spring Break (we have students attending a few different schools).
 Absent players are subject to the team’s attendance policy.